-The hatchery was constructed in 1974 for the propagation of salmonids (trout and salmon) to enhance Indiana’s Lake Michigan fishery.
+The hatchery was constructed in 1974 for the propagation of salmonoids (trout and salmon) to enhance Indiana’s Lake Michigan fishery.
 The hatchery’s name honors Chief Mixsawbah, a Potawatomi Indian chief whose local domain was near the Kankakee River in northwestern Indiana.
-Mixsawbah annually produces 670,000 salmonids, with a total weight of about 35,500 pounds.
-Production includes chinook salmon, coho salmon, and steelhead trout.
+Mixsawbah annually produces 670,000 salmonoids, with a total weight of about 35,500 pounds.
+Production includes Chinook salmon, Coho salmon, and Steelhead trout.
 Most of these fish are stocked into tributary streams to Lake Michigan.
-In Indiana, these streams are Trail.

 Call ahead for weekend business hours or to make an appointment for group tours.